Freezer Door Old Fashioned with Bourbon or Rye

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!

-Freezer Door Old Fashioned
+Super Easy Freezer Door Old Fashioned

 Ingredients

-- 750 milliliter bottle of bourbon whiskey (or rye)
+- 750 milliliter bottle of bourbon whiskey or rye

 - 2 ounces simple syrup (60 milliliters)